What is an Elevator Mechanic?

 There are several areas to specialize in as an elevator mechanic.
 There are maintenance elevator mechanics who have a specific route, and they will service the elevators on that route.
 There are elevator mechanics who do service work – the bigger and heavier work that requires two men to do.
 And there are elevator mechanics that modernize elevators or who build brand-new elevators in new buildings.

-Elevator mechanics may specialize in installation, maintenance or repair.
 Depending on their specialty, duties may include the following:

 - reading and interpreting blueprints